Barnes, Delton lift K-State to sloppy 21-17 win over Kansas

 All that was missing from the first half was the circus music.

-The embarrassment of Wildcats special teams coach Sean Snyder’s bunch continued on the opening kickoff of the second half, when the wind popped it up and nobody from Kansas State camped under it.
+Kansas State special teams coach Sean Snyder’s frustration continued on the opening kickoff of the second half, when the wind popped it up and none of the Wildcats could recover it.

 But in the ultimate game of one-upmanship, Kansas promptly went backward in four plays to give the Wildcats better field position than if they had fair caught the kickoff.